lebsockdeborah/notes/README.md

 6. Learn and use version control systems like Git to manage your source code and collaborate with others.
 7. Continuously learn and improve by reading blogs, attending conferences, taking online courses, participating in coding challenges, et cetera.
 8. Don't be afraid to ask for help or advice from colleagues or online communities.
 Learning from others' experiences and knowledge can save you time and help avoid common mistakes.

+# 2024-03-13
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Always remember that simplicity and clarity enhance debugging, while complexity often obscures it."

+In other words, as a programmer, don't waste time trying to optimize parts of your code that may not need it yet.
+Write good quality code initially and make it efficient only after you have evidence through performance analysis that it's a bottleneck.
+This principle helps in avoiding unnecessary complexity and promotes better project development and collaboration.